 - Fresh Fruit: bananas, kiwi, pears, apples, mangoes, melon, grapefruit or whatever is in season.

-- Dinner for Breakfast Foods: The best breakfast for kids is the breakfast they'll eat, and they certainly don’t need to be traditional American breakfasts foods.
+- Savory Breakfast Foods: The best breakfast for kids is the breakfast they'll eat, and that doesn’t mean they need to be traditional American breakfast foods.
+If your child prefers savory to sweet, there are plenty of foods that can be encouraged, too.

 - School Breakfasts: Many schools serve a variety of nutritious breakfasts for kids.
 If this is available in your area, encourage your children to take advantage of these options.